FreeRTOS/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

 The space for the per-thread C library context data is allocated within the FreeRTOS TCB structure.

+The MPU example must be built separately since it requires the FreeRTOS library to be rebuilt with -DportUSING_MPU_WRAPPERS=1 -DportALIGN_SECTIONS which is handled by the makefile if you do the following:

+> xt-make clean
+> xt-make MPU=1

 The code overlay example must be built separately since it requires the FreeRTOS library to be rebuilt.
 XT_USE_OVLY must be defined at build time,